Do you know how to keep your customers satisfied?

 Takeaway: To boost brand loyalty, it is important that organizations are proactive, provides the specialized treatment that customers expect, and address them with their names while keeping their previous engagement with the brand.

-85. Millennials will pay 21% more to do business with companies who excel at customer service. – American ExpressTweet this
+84. Millennials will pay 21% more to do business with companies that excel at customer service. – American ExpressTweet this

 Takeaway: In times when Millennials prefer to interact with a brand online for customer support, it becomes all the more important to excel at customer service.